AstrobioMike/NASA-GeneLab-working/Metagenomics/Illumina/GL-DPPD-XXXX-Illumina-metagenomics.md

 **Parameter Definitions:**
 *	`-@` – set number of threads to use

-*	input bam file is provided as a positional argument
+*	`sample-1.bam` - input bam file is provided as a positional argument as generated from the above mapping step

 **Input data:**